raybellwaves/xskillscore-gpu/README.md

 # xskillscore-gpu

-WIP: Run xskillscore on a GPU
+WIP: Run [xskillscore](https://github.com/xarray-contrib/xskillscore) on a GPU.

+# Why?

+Goal of zero code changes if you are an xskillscore user and you have a GPU.

 ## Background